Sobsz/jumpy-game/README.md

 - [ ] a complete level
 	- [ ] a level someone actively enjoys
 	- [ ] one level for each mechanic
-	- [ ] a full default level set (let's say 36 arranged in a pleasing way)
+	- [ ] a full default level set (let's say 36 with a nice difficulty curve)
 	- [ ] a kaizo level
+	- [ ] someone else making a level
 - [ ] custom level format (includes custom movement values)
 	- [ ] custom music loading (non-trivial due to godot limitations, might need to import a non-unlicense module)
 	- [ ] level editor